-The Institute for Social Research and the James Morgan Fund for New Directions in the Analysis of Complex Interactions will provide up to two $15,000 awards to stimulate new and innovative uses of SEARCH Program senior graduate students and post-doctoral scholars at any accredited university in the U.S. to explore and expand our understanding of complex interactions among explanatory variables in describing behavior.
+The Institute for Social Research and the James Morgan Fund for New Directions in the Analysis of Complex Interactions will provide up to four $15,000 awards to stimulate new and innovative uses of SEARCH Program senior graduate students and post-doctoral scholars at any accredited university in the U.S. to explore and expand our understanding of complex interactions among explanatory variables in describing behavior.

 We know there are complex combinations operating and the availability of large, rich databases provides an opportunity to use a different approach.
 The ISR program SEARCH was created for analysis of survey data with samples of 1,000 or more, and a clear dependent variable—a behavior or situation to be explained or predicted.
 And it was designed to look for non-linearities and non-additives (interaction effects) assumed away by multiple regression.
 When the dependent “variable” is a dichotomy, or a set of categories, one can call the result a decision tree, and change a measure of improvement to a chi square.

 SEARCH splits the data sequentially on the best binary split of the best variable for reducing the unexplained variance, or in the case of a categorical dependent variable, for increasing the chi square.
 With ranks, it tries the first against the rest, then the first two, etc. With non-ranked categories like race or region, it tries each group against all the rest, keeping the best of the best.
 The reason this works is that a very few splits on any predictor will exhaust its explanatory power.
 (Kalton, 1967, in JDS article) There are stopping rules to avoid overdoing it.
 SEARCH is a predictive analytics software tools, like CART from Salford Systems.
 If you’ve used CART or neural networks to analyze your dataset, SEARCH could provide you with more insight into the dependent variable of your choice.

 The idea was first promoted by an article in the Journal of the American Statistical Association (June, 1963) and used extensively in a book Productive Americans, 1966.
 There are already many published articles using multiple regression, and explorations whether SEARCH would produce useful new interpretations is the challenge.